zrachlin/spotifire-python/README.md

 # :fire: Spotifire :fire:
-This project enables musical exploration, playlist creation, and deep learning via interaction with the Spotify Web API (https://developer.spotify.com/documentation/web-api/) through the use of Paul Lamere's spotipy library (https://github.com/plamere/spotipy).
+This project enables musical exploration, playlist creation, and deep learning via interaction with the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) through the use of Paul Lamere's [Spotipy](https://github.com/plamere/spotipy).

 The core of Spotifire is